Get

 Just because you suffer from cat allergies doesn’t mean you don’t like cats.
 It’s a cruel twist of fate that you could be allergic to your favorite creature!
 If you find yourself in such a boat, you might be searching for solutions, such as hypoallergenic cats.
 Hypoallergenic cat breeds are supposed to be less troubling to those with cat allergies, and there’s apparently a list of breeds that make the cut.

 Russian blue cats are moderate-sized felines with gentle, loving personalities.
-They have incredibly soft coats and an elegant appearance, but are they hypoallergenic?
+They have incredibly soft coats and an elegant appearance, but are Russian Blue cats hypoallergenic?
 Technically, no; Russian blue cats are not considered to be hypoallergenic.
 In fact, no cat is truly hypoallergenic.
-Let’s take a closer look and see if this breed is right for you.
+Let’s take a closer look and see if the Russian Blue cat is the right choice if you suffer from allergies.

 What Causes Cat Allergies?